 As trusted members of their communities, Grassroots Education organizations provide information to income-eligible households on the basics of solar energy and the ILSFA program's benefits and eligibility requirements.
 Approved Vendors are encouraged to attend Grassroots Educator meetings when invited but should refrain from reaching out to individual Grassroots Education organizations.
-If the Approved Vendor has updates on their ILSFA offers, the geographic regions where they operate, or have a change in their primary contact for ILSFA projects, Approved Vendors should reach out to the Program Administrator to coordinate communication of those updates with Grassroots Education organizations.
-If an Approved Vendor would like to attend a Grassroots Education event, the Approved Vendor must notify the Program Administrator before any contact is made with the Grassroots Education organization.
-Approved Vendors are prohibited from implying there is a singular partnership between the Grassroots Education organization and Approved Vendor.
-This includes in-person at events or in writing in marketing materials.
-Additionally, Approved Vendors are prohibited from using Grassroots Education organization names or logos on marketing materials.
+If the Approved Vendor has updates on their ILSFA offers, the geographic regions where they operate, or have a change in their primary contact for ILSFA projects, Approved Vendors should reach out to the Program Administrator to coordinate communication of those updates with Grassroots Education organizations. rather than notifying Grassroots Educators directly.
+This policy allows the Program Administrator to inform all the Grassroots Educators of the change to the Approved Vendor, rather than informing only one organization.